Nursing

 This course emphasizes professional role development of the nurse practitioner.
 Students will compare and contrast the various roles of the nurse practitioner and evaluate those roles as they relate to the student's individual planned area of practice.
 The multi-dimensional role of the nurse practitioner as a clinician, advocate, educator and member of the health care team is explored from a historical and current perspective.
 Prerequisite: Admission to graduate study.
 F,S,SS.

 NURS 554.
 Writing for Publication.
-2 Credits.
+1 Credit.

-The course is designed to provide students with knowledge and skills necessary to meet the PhD program requirement and milestone of preparing and submitting a manuscript for publication in a peer-reviewed journal.
-The achievement of this milestone is foundational for scientific inquiry and the development of nurse scientists.
+The course is designed to provide students with the knowledge and skills necessary to meet the Ph.D. program requirement and milestone of preparing and submitting two manuscripts to be submitted for publication in peer-reviewed journals.
+A review of literature manuscript must be submitted to a publisher for peer review to receive credit for this course.
+Acceptance or publication of the manuscript is not required for the course, but it is expected to be published, even if not accepted initially.
 Prerequisite: Consent of Instructor or Advisor.
 S/U grading.
-F,S,SS.
+SS.

 NURS 555.
 Grant Submission.
-2 Credits.
+1 Credit.

 NURS 556.
 PhD Student Intensive.
 1 Credit.

-This course submerses the student into a community of scholars during an annual on-campus intensive experience.
+This course submerses the student into a community of scholars during an annual intensive experience.
 The student will participate in a variety of presentations, workshops, and activities which focus on development into the role of a nurse scientist and scholar.
-The course uses a variety of activities which help the student develop into the role of a nurse scientist and scholar.
 Prerequisite: Admission to the Nursing PhD program.
 Repeatable to 5.00 credits.
 S/U grading.
-F,S.
+S.

 NURS 557.
 Foundations of Nursing Science.
 3 Credits.

 The epistemology and philosophy of nursing as an art and a science are examined.
 Patterns of knowing as well as clinical, conceptual, and empirical types of nursing knowledge will be discussed.
 The development of theory as a knowledge claim is analyzed.
 Prerequisite: Masters Level Nursing Theory Course and Admission to PhD Program.
-S.
+F.

 NURS 558.
 Research Design.
 3 Credits.